mmistakes/made-mistakes-jekyll/README.md

 ## License

 All original content (ie: articles, blog posts, illustrations, artwork, photographs, code) available on Made Mistakes is released under a [Creative Commons Attribution-NonCommercial-NoDerivs 3.0 Unported License](http://creativecommons.org/licenses/by-nc-nd/3.0/deed.en_US) unless otherwise noted.
-Basically this means you are free to share, transmit, distribute, alter, transform, and build on my work just as long as you don't use it for commercial purposes $$$ or pass it off as your own thing.
+Basically this means you are free to share, transmit, distribute, alter, transform, and build on my work just as long as you don't sell it as a theme or pass it off as your own thing.
 So don't be a dick and make a carbon copy of my site please.